leaf2fire/userChrome/README.md

 ### Additional CSS

-You can add your own CSS style sheets under the `css` directory.
-The code will automatically load all files under `css` with the `.uc.css` extension.
+You can add your own CSS style sheets under the `src/scss` directory.
+For the style sheets to take effect, you must import them in either `userChrome.scss` or `userAgentStyle.scss` and run `grunt` to preprocess the SCSS into CSS.
+You can run `grunt watch` to avoid having to run `grunt` each time you update a SCSS file.

 # Code Walkthrough